 Cache Level (L1, L2, L3) memory in the computer processor (CPU – Central Processing Unit) helps the computer system to keep the most frequent data inside processor memory rather than regular RAM.
 The more L2 and L3 cache memory processor has, the faster it can work.

 CPU cache memory is much faster than RAM, which is expensive too.
 Most of the recent hardware and Operating Systems are intelligent enough to keep the OS, Programs, and other information which needs frequent access inside the cache memory to process faster.
 In this way, your computer can give better output by using the internal cache memory from the CPU.

 Though the L1 cache is unavailable (or not important) in the latest processors, the L2 and L3 cache memory are very important.
 It’s always better to buy a desktop or laptop computer with a processor with higher L3 cache memory.

-This guide shows you how to check the processor (CPU) cache size without rebooting your Windows 10 computer.
-Though it can be easily checked in BIOS while booting the computer, here we list out few methods about how to check the processor cache memory inside Operating Systems without rebooting the computer.
+In this guide, we will find out how to check the processor (CPU) cache size without rebooting a Windows 10/11 computer.
+Though it can be easily checked in BIOS, here we list a few methods you can perform inside Operating Systems without restarting the computer.

-How to Check L2, L3 Cache Size on Windows 10
+How to Check L2, L3 Cache Size on Windows 10/11

 wmic cpu get L2CacheSize, L3CacheSize